How to Protect Web Applications from Breaches?

 The attacker wiped out all the data, permanently destroying the service.
 Such a level of attack is often possible by exploiting authentication mechanisms.
 It allows the attacker to access administrator-level privileges.

-This is why companies and developers must keep their access credentials secure.
+This is why companies and developers must keep their access credentials secure or use password managers to protect them.
 They should use strong and complicated passphrases that are frequently changed.
 Password rotation prevents hackers from using credentials stolen from previous breaches to access systems.

-Web apps also implement two-factor authentication.
-They ensure that only authorized users can proceed with the apps’ login processes.
+Web apps also implement two-factor authentication, ensuring that only authorized users can proceed with the apps’ login processes.
 High-level credentials should also be available to authorize and vet personnel and stored in secure password vaults.

 Errors in development can also cause vulnerabilities in web apps.
 It’s common for developers to leave bugs and errors in the source code.
-There are also instances when attackers can alter the code to introduce exploits or malicious processes into the app.
+Attackers can also alter the code to introduce exploits or malicious processes into the app.

 Developers could perform code audits to ensure that web apps are free from such vulnerabilities.
-Ideally, this is done by third-party security specialists.
-Since external resources typically expose errors more effectively since they can review the code without bias.
+Ideally, third-party security specialists would do this.
+External resources typically expose errors more effectively because they can review the code without bias.

 As an alternative, companies could also set up bug bounty programs.
 Under these programs, users who report verified bugs and vulnerabilities are compensated for their discoveries.
 It allows developers to continuously have fresh eyes to review possible weak links in their apps.
 Companies can proactively address vulnerabilities using user feedback before malicious actors exploit them.